Nek5000/nekBench/nekBone/readme.md

-This benchmark solves a screened 3D Possion equation on a spectral element mesh using preconditioned conjuate gradients.
+This benchmark solves a 3D inhomogenous Helmholtz equation on a deformed hexahedral spectral element mesh using Jacobi preconditioned conjuate gradients.
+It exposes the principal computational kernel to reveal the essential elements of the algorithmic- architectural coupling that is pertinent to nek5000/nekRS.

 # Usage